PatientAid2020/About-us-Onboarding/README.md

 #### Any questions?
 Get stuck?
 Email us at patientaid2020@gmail.com or ask in [#PatientAid-volunteers](https://necsi-edu.slack.com/archives/CUWTZ4J7L)

-Remember to join us at 9PM BST for our daily worldwide All Hands call!
-Meet new friends, hear about our progress, become part of the team.
-Details on Slack.

 #### Relevant Links
 * [PatientAid GitHub Organization](https://github.com/patientaid)
 * [Volunteer Registration Form]()